MohamedYossri65/ImageUpload-ResizeService/README.md

-# Photo Upload and Resize with Progress Bar
+# Photo Upload and Resize with Progress Bar with Nest Js

 This project demonstrates a photo upload system where photos are resized using [Sharp](https://sharp.pixelplumbing.com/), with a client-side progress bar implemented using [Axios](https://axios-http.com/).
 The application is containerized using Docker and Docker Compose for easy deployment.